songhokun/1DV607-HT16/Workshop1/Domain diagram/grade-4-problem-discription.md

 6. The system registers the book into the catalogue.
 7. The librarian places the book in its shelf.

-  Secondary scenario
+###Secondary scenario
-  1 - 1.
-Registering a book into different catalogues [Libris (national), LNU (own)]
+ 1. Registering a book into different catalogues [Libris (national), LNU (own)] .
-     a.
 Librarian selects which catalogue to register, and perform the same.

 ##2.
 Modify a book